bohudd225/d/README.md

 ### How to run tests

-`npm test` will run all tests once using Jest and WebdriverIO
+`npm test` will run all tests once using Jest

-`npm test-dev` will automatically re-run tests using Jest and WebdriverIO on every change
+`npm run test-dev` will automatically re-run tests using Jest on every change

+`npm run e2e` will run the end-to-end integration tests using Webdriver.IO

 ### How to open the demo page in your browser